IBM/watson-nao-robot/README.md

 3. Node-RED flow sends the text from NAO robot to the Watson Conversation API.
 4. The Watson Conversation API takes the text input in the form of natural language and breaks and maps it to intents and entities for which it has been trained for.
 5. The context of the conversation is saved to the Cloudant DB so that the Conversation API is able to save the state and track the conversation flow of the user.
-6. The financial data is stored in the Object storage.
+6. The dataset for analysis is stored in the Object storage.
 7. Data is utilized as csv files.
 8. The Jupyter notebook receives the Watson Conversation Service API output from Node-RED using Web Sockets.
 The notebook processes the data based on the question and generates insights.
 The insights are sent back to the Node-RED flow using Web Socket.
 9. The Jupyter notebook is powered by Spark.